rohitsharma06596/lmu/docs/contributing.rst

-If you wish to avoid running all examples, as some may take some time depending on the hardware it is being run on, you can avoid these executions.
+If you wish to avoid running all examples, as some may take some time depending on the hardware it is being run on, you can avoid these executions by running the following command.

 .. code-block:: bash